-In the Fiscal Year 2022 (FY22) appropriations process, the County requested the support of Rep. Steube for an earmark for the for the Ackerman septic to sewer project, which was provided with \$3.2 million in funding.
-As of March 1, that funding request remains pending and depends on the successful completion of an FY22 omnibus funding package by Congress in the next few weeks.
+In the Fiscal Year 2022 (FY22) appropriations process, Congress provided the Ackerman septic to sewer project with \$3.2 million in funding.

-In another effort, to potentially provide the County with federal assistance for its efforts, the County submitted a Water Resources Development Act (WRDA) request to amend its exiting Army Corps of Engineers "environmental infrastructure" authorization that had yet to be utilized so that future funding could be used to support the ongoing septic to sewer conversion project.
-In 2018, our request was included in the Senate version of WRDA but was dropped in conference and was not included in the final bill (no requests like ours were included at that time).
+In a related effort, to potentially provide the County with additional federal assistance for its efforts, Congress via the Water Resources Development Act of 2022 amended the County's exiting Army Corps of Engineers "environmental infrastructure" authorization that had yet to be utilized to support the ongoing septic to sewer conversion project.
+The bill language is as follows: